Al Sobotka

+Sobotka is known for collecting octopuses thrown onto the ice during Red Wings playoff games, a tradition among the team's fans.
+He is the namesake of the Red Wings' mascot, Al the Octopus.

+Career

-Sobotka had been driving the Zamboni between periods at Joe Louis Arena for over 30 years until the arena's closure in the spring 2017 and currently drives the Zamboni between periods at the new Little Caesars Arena, beginning in the fall 2017.
+Sobotka drove the Zamboni between periods at Joe Louis Arena for over 30 years until the arena's closure in the spring 2017.
+He continued driving the Zamboni between periods at the new Little Caesars Arena, beginning in the fall 2017 until his firing in March 2022.
 He is known for taking pride in his work, and he ensures that the arena's ice surface is of the highest quality.
 He said: "You know I'm particular, so if I see anything that's wrong -- a little chip of snow or something, you know, all that stuff matters a lot, 'cause a little snow can freeze and a guy hits it, never know what can happen, you know?"
 Brendan Shanahan said of Sobotka: "Al's very good and he takes it personally.
 I mean we see him a lot.
 Everybody knows Al. We're able to go out and make comments to him.
 He'll know when there's a tough night, you know, in the playoffs, or if it's a humid day and he'll respond accordingly.
 He'll ask the players after the game, 'What'd you think of the ice?'"

-Detroit fans often arrive before game time to watch Sobotka prepare the ice for a game.
-Also, kids can compete to drive around with Sobotka between periods.
-They learn that driving a Zamboni is no simple task, and that ice preparation is both science and an art that can take years to perfect.
+Detroit fans would often arrive before game time to watch Sobotka prepare the ice for a game.
+Children were able to compete for the chance to drive around with Sobotka between periods.
+Fans of all ages enjoyed his work, as did he.
+Interviews with Sobotka show his dedication to the craft and deep knowledge of ice preparation.

 Sobotka started driving the Zamboni early in life, and when asked about his "dream job", he said: "It was just a job I got when I was in high school, and I kept at it, working in the maintenance department for a few years, [and] I still enjoy getting up in the morning.
 If you don't enjoy your work, it's hard getting up in the morning, you know?"

+Sobotka came in second with 97,261 votes in Zamboni News' 1999 Zamboni "Driver of the Year" Award.